stevenc-stb/spdx-3-model/model/Hardware/Properties/productAgent.md

 ## Summary

-Product Manufacture Name and related information
+Product Manufacture Name and related information.

 ## Description

-The Agent is responsible for defining the PartNumber, batchNumber or serialNumber of unit of hardware.
+The Agent is responsible for defining the partNumber, batchNumber or serialNumber of unit of hardware.

 ## Metadata